-Coronal mass ejection (ejecta) plasma is the fourth type of solar wind.
+Coronal mass ejection plasma is the fourth type of solar wind.

 A coronal mass ejection (CME) is a huge eruption of coronal plasma that moves outward from the Sun into interplanetary space.
 CMEs vary widely in size, shape, and speed.
 Some look like loops, others like blobs, and some are irregular in shape.
-Figure 35 is an example of a CME.
+Figure 37 is an example of a CME.

-CMEs are often caused by the catastrophic collapse of coronal loops as magnetic fields re-align and reconnect into lower energy states.
-CMEs may also be triggered by solar flares.
+CMEs are often caused by the catastrophic collapse of coronal loops as magnetic fields re-align and reconnect into lower energy states triggering solar flares.

-Figure 35 Coronal Mass Ejection (credit: www.astronet.ru)
+Figure 37 Coronal Mass Ejection (credit: www.astronet.ru)